U.S. job openings hit record high; small businesses upbeat

 Hiring slipped to 5.0 million from 5.1 million in March.
 Economists say the lag in hiring suggests that employers cannot find qualified workers for the open positions.

-The number of unemployed job seekers per open job, a measure of labor market slack, fell to 1.6 in April, the lowest since 2007 and down from 1.7 in March.
+The number of unemployed job seekers per open job, a measure of labour market slack, fell to 1.6 in April, the lowest since 2007 and down from 1.7 in March.

-"On balance, we read the April JOLTS data as suggesting labor market momentum remains intact in the second quarter and labor market slack continues to diminish," said Jesse Hurwitz, an economist at Barclays in New York.
+"On balance, we read the April JOLTS data as suggesting labour market momentum remains intact in the second quarter and labour market slack continues to diminish," said Jesse Hurwitz, an economist at Barclays in New York.

 The JOLTS report is one of the indicators being closely watched by Federal Reserve policymakers as they contemplate raising interest rates this year.
 The U.S. central bank has kept the short-term lending rate near zero since December 2008.

-Tightening labor market conditions were corroborated by a separate report from the National Federation of Independent Business that showed confidence among small businesses rising to a five-month high in May.
+Tightening labour market conditions were corroborated by a separate report from the National Federation of Independent Business that showed confidence among small businesses rising to a five-month high in May.

 The share of businesses saying they could not fill open positions also increased to 29 percent last month, matching February's reading, which was the highest since April 2006.